 Most people in the world do not understand and appreciate their nation's reliance upon the maritime transportation system (MTS) for their very way of life.
-In the U.S. alone, the MTS makes a $5.4 trillion contribution to the economy, representing about 25% of our country's gross domestic product and adds 30 million jobs.
+In the U.S. alone, the MTS makes a $5.4 trillion contribution to the economy, representing about 25% of our nation's gross domestic product and supporting 30 million jobs.
 Roughly 80% of global trade and nearly two-thirds of the world's total petroleum and other liquid energy supply is carried by ship.
 In the U.S., approximately 90% of our imports/exports move by sea, emphasizing the fact that most global supply chains are existentially dependent upon maritime.

 The ongoing digital transformation in the MTS sector has the potential to eventually pave the way for autonomous, smart, and sustainable shipping and to further increase the efficiency of MTS.
-The connection of ships to the Internet via satellite communication, ship-to-shore communication required by fleet operation centers, satellite navigation and radio-based situational awareness systems, shipboard communications, and maritime cloud services are of particular interest of the planned workshop.
+The connection of ships to the Internet via satellite communication, ship-to-shore communication required by fleet operation centers, satellite navigation and radio-based situational awareness systems, shipboard communications, and maritime cloud services are of particular interest of the planned special track.

 You can contact the organizers at email@example.com.